6 Causes Of Child Limping: Symptoms, Diagnosis And Treatment

 4. Juvenile arthritis

 This is a condition found in children under 16 years.
 According to the American College of Rheumatology, juvenile arthritis affects about one in every 1000 children.
 It is commonly characterized by the swelling of the joints and lymph nodes for up to six weeks.
-Although the exact cause is not known, the autoimmune disease is believed to be triggered by a combination of genetic factors, environmental factors, and a weak immune system.
+Although the exact causes are not known, autoimmune diseases in children are believed to be triggered by a combination of genetic factors, environmental factors, and a weak immune system.

 Juvenile arthritis is also characterized by limping, especially in the morning, high fever, skin rash, and clumsiness (5).